A faulty fuel pump can cause you a lot of trouble. Depending on the vehicle model, replacing a faulty fuel pump can cost up to $1000.

 Top 10 Signs Of A Faulty Fuel Pump

 A faulty fuel pump will give away some signs that even an untrained mechanic can notice and diagnose.
 All you have to do is listen to your vehicle.
 Here are the top 10 signs of a faulty fuel pump:

 If your vehicle cranks but won’t start, there is a chance that the fuel pump is faulty.
 Because the vehicle cranks, you can rule out a faulty alternator and battery because there is a power supply to the vehicle.

 You can spray starting fluid into the intake and try to start your vehicle.
 If you are able to start your vehicle with a starting fluid sprayed directly into the intake, that means that the fuel system is faulty.

 2. No buzzing noise during start-up

-Have someone open the fuel tank cap and listen for buzzing noise when you start your vehicle.
+Have someone open the fuel tank cap and listen for a buzzing noise when you start your vehicle.
 If there is no buzzing noise coming from the fuel pump, that means that the fuel pump is no longer operational.

-3. Jump start the fuel pump by tapping
+3. Jump-start the fuel pump by tapping

 Since the fuel pump is operated by power, it could have some loose wire.
 You cannot get to the fuel pump without removing some parts.
 But, since the fuel pump is attached to the fuel tank, you can use a rubber mallet or a two-by-four and tap on the fuel tank.